Our Wednesday bird walks at Sweetwater Wetlands Park are offered each Wednesday morning

 Discover the rich diversity of birds at one of north central Florida’s premier birding hotspots during a 2-3-hour guided walking tour.
 Join us to see why Sweetwater Wetlands Park is the most popular birding destination in the Gainesville area.

--Birders of all levels welcome.
-We will meet up at the entrance pavilion/bathroom area next to the parking lot at 8:30 a.m.
+- Birders of all levels are welcome.
+We meet at the entrance pavilion next to the parking lot at 8:30 a.m.